smoh/kinesis/README.md

 # kinesis

-kinematic modelling of clusters with gaia
+Kinematic modelling of clusters with the Gaia data.

 [demo](notebooks/model_validation.ipynb)